-Ndeti beats Kiala to win Machakos Wiper ticket - Daily Nation - Nigeria Today
+Ndeti wins Machakos Wiper ticket — PHOTOS - Daily Nation - Nigeria Today

 |

-Ndeti beats Kiala to win Machakos Wiper ticket
+Ndeti wins Machakos Wiper ticket — PHOTOS

 Daily Nation